juliangut/generator-barephp/README.md

-# Generator-Barephp
+# Generator-BarePHP

 Fed up to create the same files once and again every time you start a project?

 Let Yeoman do the heavy lifting and get your project scaffolded and ready to start developing with this Yeoman generator, it will prepare a barebones PHP project structure ready to develop in a breeze.

 ### Features
-* Git ready (ignore Linux, OSX and Windows system files)
+* Git ready
 * Composer ready (non opinionated)
 * Awesome Grunt integration
 * Already configured Travis integration (PHP 5.5, 5.6 and 7)
+* Coveralls integration (use with Travis)
 * Scrutinizer integration (configuration file)
 * editorconfig integration
-* QA utilities (PHPUnit, PHPCS, PHPMD, PHPCPD) configured and integrated in Grunt
+* QA utilities (PHP linting, PHPUnit, PHPCS, PHPMD, PHPCPD) configured and integrated with Grunt
 * License selector
 * Basic documentation structure in Markdown